-The Leaning Tower of Pisa is open and welcoming tourists again.
-Crews took advantage of the lack of visitors to take care of its constant renovations, and Italy’s most visited tourist destination is back in action.
+The Leaning Tower of Pisa is better than ever.
+Crews took advantage of the lack of visitors these past few years to take care of its constant renovations, and Italy’s most visited tourist destination is back in action.
 Just an hour from Florence by train, the Leaning tower of Pisa is one of the most famous towers in the world.
 While most people only visit Pisa on a day trip from Florence, we spent the night to enjoy everything it had to offer.

 Here are some tips for visiting the Leaning Tower of Pisa to make the most of your day trip or overnight stay in Pisa.